 A. Of course.
 Speedishuttle features an HD television set in each of its vans.
 That TV set displays a custom program to provide information about tourist attractions in the Seattle area.
 You can actually see a photo of the Speedishuttle TV installed in one of our vans in Exhibit No. ___(HJR-9)

-Q. Did Speedishuttle propose to offer a luxury television sets which can be adjusted by users to display on-air television programming as contended by Mr. Marks?
+Q. Did Speedishuttle propose to offer a luxury television set which can be adjusted by users to display on-air television programming as contended by Mr. Marks?

 A. No, it did not.